andreasfink/ulibgt/README.txt

 it will walk through digit by digit.
 Every entry is a SccpGttRoutingTableEntry object and can have an route attached.

-6. An route then maps to a SccpDestination which can point to a m3ua application server or a mtp3 pointcode.
+6. An route then maps to a SccpDestinationEntry which can point to a m3ua application server or a mtp3 pointcode.

-7. A SccpDestination specifies where to forward the message next.
+7. A SccpDestinationEntry specifies where to forward the message next.
-A SccpDestinationGroup is basically a list of SccpDestination objects with priorities
+A SccpDestinationGroup is basically a list of SccpDestinationEntry objects with priorities